Subjects overview

 Read moreLearning to take advantage of opportunities in the global financial markets while managing the associated risks is the aim of this advanced finance subject.
 The primary themes include understanding the nature of international financial markets, risk management and hedging by firms with international operations, the advantages and disadvantages of the diverse sources of funds available from international financial markets and issues related to cross-border and multi-currency valuation.
 You will apply theoretical frameworks to analyse the macroeconomic environment of international finance and employ an array of financial instruments and tools for managing foreign exchange and country risk, raising capital in the global financial markets and valuing cross-border investments.
 The case method is central to the learning approach used in this subject, highlighting a number of contemporary organisations and issues in international finance.
 The material draws on and extends theories and concepts from previous subjects to provide an in-depth understanding of the themes noted above.

-Read moreThis subject introduces students to fundamental quantitative theory and tools to support business intelligence and data analysis needs of modern organisations.
-This Includes basic statistics, probability distributions, correlation, regression, and time series forecasting.
-The emphasis of this subject is to develop practical computational skills and problem-solving capabilities utilising appropriate analytical approaches to a given problem.
+Read moreThis subject introduces students to fundamental quantitative theory and tools to support the data analysis and decision-making needs of modern organisations.
+This subject covers descriptive statistics, probability distributions, sampling, hypothesis testing and regression.
+This subject focuses on developing practical computational skills and systematic problem-solving capabilities to analyse and interpret data for various business problems and decisions.
 The tools and techniques introduced in this subject, including the use of spreadsheets for data management and analysis, can be applied to exploratory big data analysis.

 Read moreStudents must choose twenty credit points (20CP) of subjects from the following electives.